brief-md/.github/profile/README.md

 # BRIEF.md

-An open format for persistent, portable, user-defined project context.
+An open specification for a lightweight, human-readable context file that preserves project intent across time, tools, and collaborators.

 ---